 MOSCOW (Sputnik) — An investigation of a reported chemical weapons incident in Syria's Idlib province should be open and transparent, Russian Foreign Minister Sergei Lavrov said at an international security conference Wednesday.

-"Provocations like those that occurred in Khan Shaykhoun on April 4 require a professional investigation under the auspices of the OPCW, on a geographically balanced basis, and such an investigation should be open and transparent," Lavrov said.
+"Provocations like those that occurred in Khan Shaykhoun on April 4 require a professional investigation under the auspices of the OPCW, on a geographically balanced basis, and such an investigation should be open and transparent," Lavrov said.suspected chemical attack in Khan Sheikhoun, blaming the Syrian government.
+Damascus vehemently rejected the accusations and said militants and their allies were responsible.

 Early April 7, the United States launched 59 Tomahawk cruise missiles at the Syrian military airfield in Ash Sha’irat, located about 40 kilometers (25 miles) from the city of Homs.
 US President Donald Trump said the attack was a response to the alleged chemical weapon use in Syria's Idlib, which Washington blames on the Syrian government.
 Russia described the attack as an aggression against a sovereign state.